vlaaad/reveal/README.md

 ## To do

 - text search (triggered either just by typing, or with a shortcut)
+  - do I need to scroll back if I want to cancel search? accidental searches should be reversible
+  - direction of search? from the cursor (or top of the screen if no cursor) in both directions
+  - enter/down/right to next occurrence, shift+enter/up/left to prev occurrence, esc to abort search
 - context menu should allow text input that is then evaluated on selection
 - more representations of objects:
   - as arbitrary JavaFx/cljfx nodes